t1mn0/throwless/readme.md

 ```

 ## Roadmap
-In development:
+Planned:
 - More error variations (minimum to cover all `std::exceptions`)
+- A more precise hierarchy of errors that will allow them to be handled polymorphically
 - Pattern matching utilities (`match` syntax)
+- More examples and documentation
 - Chainable combinators
-- SharedPtr, WeakPtr
-- Thread-safe atomic versions (?)
+- Thread-safe atomic versions (?..)

 ## Afterword
 This repository was mostly an educational one for me to practice concepts in C++, apply the knowledge I gained from functional programming, and practice GTest features that I hadn't used before.
-If you see serious errors in the code, please let me know so that the malicious code does not spread.
+If you see serious issue in the code, please let me know so that the malicious code does not spread.